Mikikn/gender-pay-gap-project/README.md

-# gender-pay-gap-project
+# Gender Pay Gap Project

-Project Title: Analyzing the Gender Pay Gap in the Finance Sector: A Comprehensive Approach
+## Project Title: Analyzing the Gender Pay Gap in the Finance Sector: A Comprehensive Approach

-Outcome 1: Develop a project plan to address the problem.
+### Outcome 1: Develop a project plan to address the problem.

 (a) Define the problem being addressed

-The project aims to analyze and understand the gender pay gap within the Banking and Finance sector in the UK.
+The project aims to analyze and understand the gender pay gap within the Finance sector in the UK.
 Additionally, it will investigate the potential factors contributing to this gap and recommend strategies for its reduction.

 (b) Explain the background to the problem

 The Gender Pay Gap is a persistent issue globally, reflecting disparities in earnings between male and female employees.
-The Banking and Finance sector, being a crucial part of the UK economy, is not immune to this challenge.
+The Finance sector, being a crucial part of the UK economy, is not immune to this challenge.
 Understanding and addressing this gap is not only essential for achieving workplace equity but also for fostering an inclusive and thriving financial industry.

 (c) Explain potential benefits of solving the problem

-Resolving the gender pay gap in the Banking and Finance sector can yield numerous advantages.
+Resolving the gender pay gap in the Finance sector can yield numerous advantages.
 Firstly, it enhances workplace equality and promotes a diverse, inclusive environment.
 This, in turn, fosters higher employee satisfaction, retention, and productivity.
 Moreover, addressing this issue positively impacts a company's reputation, making it more attractive to a broader talent pool.

 (d) Compare different approaches to address the problem